 killers, filling sprinkler cans or water jugs, spot-watering plants or

 when washing up after working outdoors.
+We don't even have to bend over

 In planning Judy's house (below), we specified that the water faucets be placed in convenient locations instead of in the middle of walls.
 (Not pictured is a faucet near the garage access door on the right side of the house.)